Uuno Turhapuro: Dramatis personae

 The conventional plot of the films is based on the tension between Uuno and his father-in-law: the mining executive Councillor Tuura, disgusted by his dirty son-in-law, faces constant misfortune on his career, when Uuno pops up in the wrong places.
-When Tuura, just appointed as defence minister, orders Uuno into the army (Uuno Turhapuro armeijan leivissä), he attains the rank of major in a couple of days.
-When Tuura takes part in the presidential election (Uuno Turhapuro – herra Helsingin herra), Uuno becomes President of Finland by accident.
+Because of that, Tuura has tried several times to undermine the marriage of his daughter and Uuno (Uuno Turhapuron aviokriisi, 1981), but often with bad results.
+When Tuura, just appointed as defence minister, orders Uuno into the army (Uuno Turhapuro armeijan leivissä, 1984), he attains the rank of major in a couple of days.
+When Tuura takes part in the presidential election (Uuno Turhapuro – herra Helsingin herra, 1991), Uuno becomes President of Finland by accident, ending up enjoying the luxury afforded by his new position (Uuno Turhapuro – Suomen tasavallan herra presidentti, 1992).
 Uuno's regular helpers are his auto mechanic friends Härski-Hartikainen (Spede Pasanen) and Sörsselssön (Simo Salminen), who help Uuno mainly because he has promised them a small share of Tuura's possible heritage.
 The films also contain numerous cameo appearances by Finnish politicians and celebrities, often as themselves.

 A total of twenty Uuno Turhapuro films were made between 1973–2004.
 Originally there were plans for only one film, but due to its success, the film got 19 sequels.
 The two latest Uuno films are directed, produced and written by Ere Kokkonen.
+The Uuno Turhapuro films have never been praised by critics; in general, the reason was that the films were made mainly for money, and quality was not always main reason, and sometimes the films have been criticized for intervention the thread of the plot, the end result mostly looking like a "collection of sketches".
+Despite the harsh criticism, the Uuno Turhapuro films have been favorites of the audience.
 The most popular Uuno film is Uuno Turhapuro armeijan leivissä (1984), seen by more than 700,000 people in the theatres – an impressive figure in a country of 4.9 million inhabitants.
 It remains Finland's most seen domestic film made since 1968.